 LeBron teaming with Showtime on NBA documentary

 In this July 13, 2016, file photo, NBA player LeBron James speaks at the ESPY Awards in Los Angeles.
-LeBron James will help tell a story hea sA - A s still shaping.
+LeBron James will help tell a story he's still shaping.

 Comments